Points of quantum $\mathrm{SL}_n$ coming from quantum snakes: Acknowledgements

 \section{Acknowledgements}

 This work would not have been possible without the constant guidance and support of my Ph.D. advisor Francis Bonahon.
-Many thanks also go out to Sasha Shapiro, for informing us about related research and for enjoyable conversations.
+We thank Sasha Shapiro for informing us about related research and for enjoyable conversations.
+We are also grateful to the referee for their helpful comments.
+This work was partially supported by the U.S. National Science Foundation grants DMS-1406559 and DMS-1711297.